pslucas0212/AWS-Technology/README.md

     - Data archive
     - Analytic systems
     - Mobile apps
+- Studying for the Exam
+  - S3
+    - S3 is a regional service but has a global namespace.
+  - S3 storage classes
+    - S3 offers unlimited storage with many storage classes.
+Understand the use cases for each storage class.

 - EBS - Elastic Block Storage - EBS is a storage device (called a volume) that can be attached to (or removed from) your instance.
   - Data persists when instances is not running
   - Tied to one AZ